mccoates/mccoates.github.io/index.md

 Welcome to my research page!
 I'm a PhD student in Biostatistics at the [University of Washington](http://biostat.washington.edu/).

 Before joining UW Biostatistics, I studied Organismic and Evolutionary Biology at [Harvard University](http://oeb.harvard.edu/), with a language citation in Spanish.
-I also worked as a research associate at the [Institute for Genomic Medicine](http://igm.columbia.edu) at Columbia University
+I also worked as a research associate at the [Institute for Genomic Medicine](http://igm.columbia.edu) at Columbia University.

 ## Research interests
 I am broadly interested in statistics and biostatistics with a current focus on: